Kubernetes 101: Part 2

 Blue/Green Deployment

-In this way, we have old pods as blue and new pods as green.
+In this deployment method, we assume old pods as blue and new pods as green.
 All of the traffics are sent to blue pods.

 Once the tests do pass on green pods, the traffics are sent to green pods.